linkerd/linkerd2/doc/proxy-metrics.md

                 pod to the proxy, or from the proxy to the application, `outbound` if the connection was established either from the application to the proxy, or from the proxy to outside the pod.
-* `protocol`: `http` if the connection corresponds to an HTTP/1 or HTTP/2 request, `tcp` if the connection is proxied as a raw TCP stream.

 Note that the labels described above under the heading "Prometheus Collector labels" are also added to transport-level metrics, when applicable.